-16 c) Application of total return accounting to Glebe Investments
+16 c) Application of total return accounting to Glebe Listed Investments

-The investment power of total return permits ODBF to invest the permanently endowed funds of glebe investments to maximise total return and apply an appropriate portion of the unapplied total return each year.
+The investment power of total return permits ODBF to invest the permanently endowed funds of glebe investments to maximise total return and apply an appropriate portion of the unapplied total return each year to support stipendiary ministry.

 Until the power is exercised to transfer a portion of unapplied total return to income, the unapplied total return remains part of the permanent endowment.
-7% of the value of Glebe listed investments, i.e., £7,453K, was transferred to general funds such that it is set against the cost of stipendiary ministry in the year, as determined by the Diocesan Stipends Fund (Amendment) Measure 2016 or incurred on investment managements fees.
+7% of the value of Glebe listed investments, i.e., £8,226K, was transferred to general funds such that it is set against the cost of stipendiary ministry in the year, as determined by the Diocesan Stipends Fund (Amendment) Measure 2016 or incurred on investment management fees.